Azure/azure-vmware-solution/advanced-monitoring/README.md

 ![](./media/nsx_base_metrics.PNG)

-Splitting may be applied to some metrics to gain more detailed insight
+Splitting may be applied to some metrics to gain more detailed insight:
  - Per VM CPU usage

 ![](./media/pervm_cpu_usage.png)